 Completing maintenance as promptly as possible reduces downtime and long-term costs.
 It also prevents you from being liable due to an unaddressed unsafe situation.
 Moreover, prompt maintenance makes your tenants feel heard and happy!
 This will ensure a good tenant wants to stay long-term at your property.

 Keeping on-task when it comes to addressing your maintenance responsibilities ensures that you are efficiently handling your time.
 Keeping track of those pesky seasonal tasks can prevent an emergency call in the middle of the night down the road.

 Use Your Software to Track and Assign Requests

-If you have property management software, maintenance task prioritization is a breeze.
+If you have property management software, like Rentec Direct, maintenance task prioritization is a breeze.
 You can receive notifications with tenant maintenance requests, reply to the tenant, and assign each task a priority all in one place.
 For property managers with large teams, you can even assign tasks to specific managers and vendors.
 This makes keeping track of all of your to-do’s more efficient, allowing you to spend more time actually addressing the needs at hand.

 Want to Know More About How to Do This Within Your Rentec Direct Account?